Black Nazarene: Replica and alleged vandalism

-The archdiocese later commissioned Mr. Gener Maglaqui, Filipino santero (English: a sculptor of religious images), to sculpt a replica of the head and body.
-The Augustinian Recollects head of 1787 now sits atop the 1990s body, which remains enshrined behind the church's main altar.
-The 1990s head was placed atop the Augustinian Recollects body.
-It is this composite combination which is used during major processions.
+In the 1980s, the rector of the Basilica, Rev. Msgr.
+José C. Abriol, feared that the image might be damaged during the Traslación, fire, or natural disaster.
+He commissioned Gener Maglaqui, a santero (a sculptor of religious images) from Quiapo, to carve a replica of the head and body.
+The original head now sits atop the 1980s body (the Venerado), which remains enshrined in the church's main altar.
+The 1980s head was placed atop the original body (the Vicario).
+This composite image is the one used during major processions.